Michael Linn, LPC

 Michael works with adults, couples, and families.
 His areas of expertise cover working with anxiety and depression related disorders, sexual addictions/sexual health, grief and loss, and also couple’s conflict.
 Michael uses an eclectic blend of therapy appropriate for the person he is working with.
 His preferred method of treatment is Cognitive-Behavioral Therapy and Gottman Couples Therapy.

-Over the years, Michael has received extensive training and certifications in cognitive behavioral therapy, trauma related disorders (PTSD), porn/sexual addictions, and marital therapy.
+Over the years, Michael has received extensive training and certifications in cognitive behavioral therapy, trauma related disorders (PTSD), porn/sexual addictions, behavioral addictions, and marital therapy.
 He is certified in the Prepare-Enrich assessment, one of the most widely used relationship and skill building programs for premarital education and preparation and marriage enrichment.
 Michael has been sought out as a clinical supervisor to other counselors and taught seminars on a variety of mental health topics.

 He is a long-standing member of the American Association of Christian Counselors and the American Counseling Association.
 Michael has served in leadership with the alumni association board at The Pennsylvania State University.

-Locally, he has been a contributor for The Chambersburg Public Opinion, in which he wrote a monthly column about counseling topics and has been a member of the Chambersburg Chamber of Commerce and Downtown Partner.
-Michael resides in Chambersburg with his wife and their two sons.
+Locally, he spent a number of years as a contributor for The Chambersburg Public Opinion, in which he wrote a monthly column about counseling topics.
+Michael has been a member of the Chambersburg Chamber of Commerce and Downtown Partner.
+More recently, he has been a featured guests on multiple podcasts.